knative/eventing/README.md

-# binding
+# Bind CRD prototype

-Open source specification and implementation for Elafros binding
+This is the repository for prototyping extensible event bindings on Elafros

+## Team members
+vaikas@

+## Quick start